Skip links

 17.5.
 Possibility of objection and elimination

 You can prevent the collection as well as the processing of your personal data by Stripe by preventing third-party cookies from being stored on your computer, using the “”Do Not Track”” feature of a supporting browser, disabling the execution of script code in your browser, or installing a script blocker such as NoScript (https://noscript.net/) or Ghostery (https://www.ghostery.com) in your browser.
+Further information about your rights in relation to Stripe can be found here:

 https://stripe.com/de-us/privacy#personal-data-definition